| Colorado's Million Dollar HighwayHighway Tales - Favorite DrivesArticle Date: October 1, 2022

 runs north from Durango to Ouray, Colorado.
 It's been known as the Million Dollar Highway for many years but no one knows the exact reason why.

 Some claim it's because it cost a reported million dollars to build while others claim it's due to its million dollar views.
 Either could be correct.
+The highway was built by Otto Mears back in the 1880's as a toll road for miners that transported gold between Silverton and Ouray to

 load on the trains.
 The highway begins at Durango as it gradually climbs as it heads north but the real scenery begins in the last half of the road at